-In the previous article I explained the role CSS2.1 and how powerful and useful a CSS2.1 test suite could be for the Web.
+In an earlier article I explained the role CSS2.1 and how powerful and useful a CSS2.1 test suite could be for the Web.

 The goal here is to allow multiple people to submit and update tests in ways that are straightforward and easy for them, and to store the tests in a way that both works for W3C and is compatible with what our contributors want to do with the tests elsewhere.